emehrkay/Pypher/README.md

 str(p) # myFunction(1, 2, 3) note that the arguments will be bound and not "1, 2, 3"
 ```

-> The Cypher definition is optional.
-If omitted the resulting Cypher will be the class name in call caps
+> The name definition is optional.
+If omitted the resulting Cypher will be the exact name of the function

 ### Entity